Re-entry Strategies and Reflections

 Coming home can be a very exciting time as you reunite with all of the people, places and things that you craved while abroad.
 It can also be a tough transition as you find yourself longing for the sights, sounds, smells and feelings that you had immersed yourself in during your time abroad.
 This phenomenon is called reverse culture shock.
 It can affect travelers at different times and to varying degrees.
 Some students may feel profoundly impacted by reverse culture shock; while others seem to be barely scathed, as they transition easily back to their lives in the US.

 Almost all travelers expect to experience some degree of culture shock when they leave the US, but not as many anticipate the difficulties they may experience upon return.
 News flash: the world did not stop while you were abroad.
 Your family, friends, roommates, coworkers and classmates continued on with their lives while you were gone.
 They have had many experiences, just the same as you have.
-(Okay, so maybe they didn't get to stand on the top of the Eiffel Tower, or climb the Great Wall of China, or dwell in Nelson Mandela's cell on Robben Island, or live with an aboriginal family in Broome!)
+(Okay, so maybe they didn't get to stand on the top of the Eiffel Tower, or climb the Great Wall of China, or dwell in Nelson Mandela's cell on Robben Island, or connect with an aboriginal family in Australia!)
 But they did have experiences, and it is important to honor the important events which took place in their lives.

 The most important thing to realize about reverse culture shock is that it is a normal part of the process.
 Missing what you left behind means that you really embraced your experience abroad.
 It is important to recognize it and seek out ways to share your experiences with others and stay connected with your "abroad life".
 And don't worry, this too shall pass... with time.